 Mulholland HN, Hein B, Kaschube M, Smith GB.
 Contribution of intracortical inhibition to large-scale functional networks in early visual cortex.
 Society for Neuroscience, Chicago, IL.
 2019.

 Graduate Honors and Awards:

-- NIMH T32 Associate Fellow: Using Computation to Make Breakthroughs in Neuroscience, 2018-present
+- NIMH T32 Associate Fellow: Using Computation to Make Breakthroughs in Neuroscience, 2018-2019

 Graduate Program Committees: